Wainercrb/introduction-lambda/README.md

 #### Amazon SES
 Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.
 Whether you send transactional or marketing emails, you pay only for what you use

+#### Amazon SNS
+Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).

 #### CloudFormation
 It's a service that gives developers and businesses an easy way to create a collect ion of related AWS and third-party resources, and provision manage them in an orderly and predictable fashion